pmadden90/experience-ireland/README.md

 the page when neccessary.
 The Google Maps takes up the majority of it's row due to it's importance to the purpose of the webpage.

-Interface Design - I have utilised a search bar and a checkbox in the search bar.
+I have utilised a search bar and a checkbox in the search bar.
 The checkbox allows users to restrict their search to within the bounds of the map view.

-Navigation Design - since the project contains a single webpage, the only navigation required is scrolling.
+Since the project contains a single webpage, the only navigation required is scrolling.

-<h3>Surface Plane</h3>
-<h4>Finished Product</h4>

 The color scheme is consistent between white backgrounds and headers in emerald green.